darshan106/Personal-Finance-Dashboard/README.md

 ## **Description:**
 This project is designed to generate and categorize personal financial transactions and visualise them through an interactive dashboard.
 It comprises multiple steps:

-1. **Generate Transaction Data:** The `generate_transactions.ipynb` script creates a CSV file (`Transactions_2023-24.csv`) that contains random income and expense transactions.
+1. **Generate Transaction Data:** The `generate_transactions.py` script creates a CSV file (`Transactions_2023-24.csv`) that contains random income and expense transactions.
 These transactions are generated based on the user's favorite places in Bangalore, reflecting real-life spending patterns.

-2. **Categorize Transactions:** The `categorize_expenses.ipynb` notebook categorizes the generated transactions into categories like "Salary," "Entertainment," "Food and Drinks," etc., using a Local Language Model (LLM) – Ollama2.
+2. **Categorize Transactions:** The `categorize_expenses.py` notebook categorizes the generated transactions into categories like "Salary," "Entertainment," "Food and Drinks," etc., using a Local Language Model (LLM) – Ollama2.

 3. **Visualize Data in Dashboard:** The `dashboard.ipynb` file takes the categorized transactions and displays them in an interactive dashboard using Plotly and Panel, providing a visual analysis of the user's income and expenses.